fastfists/ZyftySc/spec.md

 # Zyfty Techinal Specification

-Zyfty is a solution that provides property ownership in the form of long-term leasees as NFTs.
+Zyfty is a solution that provides property ownership in the form of long-term leases as NFTs.

 ## NFT